What to do during an Evacuation:

-- Note the color-coded areas of each building that correspond to each Evacuation Area.
+- Go to your nearest evacuation area (in yellow).
+Move at least 50 feet from any structure.
+The Quad is NOT an evacuation area .
 Building Marshals will help guide you to these locations during the week day.
 During the evenings and on weekends, however, Building Marshals are typically not on campus, so faculty will most likely be the persons on campus to help direct you.

 - CLICK HERE for an evacuation map for the CSUF-Irvine Campus.